weigert/TinyEngine/README.md

 Animated Julia-Set (Example 4).
 See my blog [here](https://nickmcd.me/2020/04/14/animated-multi-julia-sets/).

 ## Structure
 The main engine interface is wrapped in a namespace `Tiny`.
-This namespace has three (global) static members, which are its main component classes:
+This namespace has two (global) static members, which are its main component classes:

 	- View Class (Tiny::view):       Window handling, rendering, GUI interface
 	- Event Class (Tiny::event):     Event handling for keyboard and mouse, window resizing
-	- Audio Class (Tiny::audio):     Audio interface for playing / looping sounds

-A number of utility classes wrap typical OpenGL features into easily useable structures.
+A number of core classes wrap typical OpenGL features into easily useable structures.
 These have simple constructors and destructors that wrap the necessary OpenGL so you don't have to worry about it:

 	- Texture:      OpenGL texture wrapper with constructors for different data types (e.g. algorithm, raw image, ...)
 	- Shader:       Load, compile, link and use shader programs (vertex, fragment, geometry) easily, pass SSBO.